 The festival has now become a major biennial cultural event of the country, and has been growing in size, stature, and media coverage.
 The upward trend is expected to continue during the forthcoming 14th festival in terms of audience turnout, coverage in both electronic and print media, and the number of entries and participating countries.

-The festival is a Eight days long event, and screenings are held simultaneously at four auditoriums in different parts of the city.
+The festival is a seven days long event, and screenings are held simultaneously at three auditoriums in different parts of the city.
 The main venue is the Central Public Library Auditorium at Shahbagh.
-The other venues are the National Museum’s Main auditorium & Siminar Hall and Bangladesh Shilpakala Academy Auditorium.
+The other venues are the National Museum’s Main auditorium and Bangladesh Shilpakala Academy Auditorium.

-At the main venue, each day there will be four screening sessions, which makes a total of 28 shows, apart from the opening and closing ceremonies.
+At the main venue, each day there will be three screening sessions, which makes a total of 21 shows, apart from the opening and closing ceremonies.
 The special sessions and retrospectives – of films by an eminent maker or films on special themes, focus on films from some particular country or period focuses – will be held in the other auditoriums.
-Each screening is about 110-120 minutes, which comprises with various genres – short fiction, short animation, short documentary and short experimental.
+Each screening is about 110-120 minutes, which comprises with various genres – short fiction, short animation, short documentary, short experimental and feature length films.

 Apart from short films, the festival also promotes the local Independent films which are internationally acclaimed and well received in global festival circuits.

 An international standard Seminar titled “AlamgirKabir Memorial Lecture” is organized during the festival.
 The earlier editions of the event were very successful with the participation of Filmmakers and critics from all around the globe.